aniketrajnish/Raymarching-Engine-Unity/README.md

     //dimension array
 }
 ```
-* Finally make a custom editor for your dimensions in the PropertiesEdior.cs
+* Finally make a custom editor for your shape in the PropertiesEdior.cs
 ```
 public override void OnInspectorGUI()
 {